-The memorandum required the presence of a direct role for the government of the United States of America (US) in overseeing the PA's performance of its security responsibilities.
+The memorandum required the presence of a direct role for the government of the US in overseeing the PA's performance of its security responsibilities.
 It also postulated that the US joined as a third participant in the sphere of security cooperation through forming a trilateral committee, which would meet not less than biweekly (in addition to continuing with the bilateral cooperation between the Palestinian and Israeli sides).

 It is noteworthy that the specified security measures focused exclusively on dealing with matters pertaining to Israeli security, paying no heed to issues of Palestinian internal security.
 In fact, it explicitly strived to position the PA in opposition to the Palestinian factions by positing the latter as "outlaws."
-The Israeli government's decision on 11/11/1998 to agree to the Wye River memorandum came with conditions, including the unequivocal demand that the PA arrest 30 "suspects," who Israel had identified, emphasizing that the future release of any of them would be considered a "violation of the agreement."
+The Israeli government's decision on 11/11/1998 to agree to the Wye River Memorandum came with conditions, including the unequivocal demand that the PA arrest